-Type : Logie Operating: Jan - Dec 2018 Performance: V.Good Verified: Yes
+Type : Logie Operating: Jan - Dec 2019 Performance: V.Good Verified: Yes

 The counter is situated downstream of the village of Spiddal.
-The counter was constructed and commissioned by IFI in 2011 and was funded by the Salmon Conservation Fund.
+The counter was constructed and commissioned by IFI in 2011 and was funded by the conservation stamp fund.
 The counter operates on a purpose built weir with one counting channel.
 A verification camera system is also in operation.